 Nnọọ nu na home page ogbako ndi Igbo bi na Liverpool.
 Ebe a, ị ga-enwete ihe nile banyere ogbako anyi.
 Ogbako ndi Igbo bi na Liverpool bidoro nkemgbe 1935.
 O bu otu n’ime ndị kasị ochie n’ime ogbako ndi mba ozo bi na Liverpool nakwa na United Kingdom nile.
 O bu umunne anyi ndi n’azu ahia na ndi na-arụ ọrụ n'ụgbọ mmiri na-aga odida anyanwu Afrika bidoro ya.
 Oru ogbako ndi Igbo bi na Liverpool bu nke ihunanya, i lekọta mmadụ, aku na uba, omenala ndi igbo, ikpe na-idozi esemokwu.

-Find here slide show of event pictures.
+Find a slideshow of photos from a Igbo celebration.
 The Igbo Community in Liverpool is known for its love and elaborate display of the Igbo culture and tradition.

 Its peculiar shape can stop you in your tracks when looking at it from the outside – while it can take your breath away once you’re within its walls.
 This eye catching 'Toxteth' building is the Igbo Assciation house, popularly known as the Igbo House.

 In 1944 the Igbo community in Liverpool became the first african and diasporan community in the city and probably in the country to acquire its own community centre without public funds.

 The Igbo house centre at no 2 Park Way was acquired in 1988 and operated as a community centre and social club.